kearnz/autoimpute/README.md

 ## Todo
 * Additional cross-sectional methods, including random forest, multivariate sampling, copula sampling, and ML.
-* Additional time-series methods, including ARIMA, Kalman filters, splines, and state-space models.
+* Additional time-series methods, including ARIMA, Kalman filters, and state-space models.
 * Native support for visualization of missing data patterns and imputation results.
-* Native support for imputation analysis (bias, MI variance, etc.) in and effect on supervised learning pipelines.
+* Native support for imputation analysis (bias, MI variance, etc.) in and effect on supervised learning models.
-* Multiprocessing support and GPU support for larger datasets.
+* Multiprocessing and GPU support for larger datasets.

 ## Example Usage
 Autoimpute is designed to be user friendly and flexible.
 Additionally, autoimpute fits directly into sklearn machine learning projects.
 Imputers inherit from sklearn's `BaseEstimator` and `TransformerMixin` and implement `fit` and `transform` methods, making them valid Transformers in an sklearn pipeline.